Maintaining your records

-Revenue can inspect your records at any time to make sure you are deducting the correct amount of tax, USC, PRSI and LPT.
+Revenue can inspect your records at any time to make sure you are deducting the correct amounts.
 See Code of Practice for Revenue Audit and other Compliance Interventions.

-You must keep all records for six years after the end of the tax year to which they refer and make them available for inspection when required.
+You must keep all records for six years after the end of the tax year to which they refer.
+They must be available for inspection when required.

 Errors discovered during the year

-If you find during the course of the year that you made a mistake in an earlier payroll run you should correct this in the week or month in which the mistake is discovered.
+If you find that you made a mistake in an earlier payroll run you should correct this in the run in which it was discovered.
 The original entries should not be changed.
 You should make a note against them to show that the mistake has been corrected in the later week (or month).

-You should not collect an under-deduction of tax or USC where it is so large that it causes hardship to the employee.
+You should not collect underpayments of tax or USC where it is so large that it causes hardship to the employee.
 You should contact us for instructions.

 Next: Tax Credit Certificates (P2Cs)